Homeowners unhappy with hefty school tax increase following settlement with local business

 Again, we understand the burden this may have placed on our taxpayers and feel for our community but truly have done all we can do to minimize the impact.”

+“We’re very confident that we can whether this storm with a maximum 5% tax increase,” said Lawler.

-Lawler said the settlement prohibits any further assessment challenges by Momentive for a period of 5 years.
+Lawler said the settlement prohibits any further assessment challenges by Momentive for a period of five years.

 A spokesperson from Momentive provided the following statement: